nikitavoloboev/data/focusing/rules.md

 - Follow these rules!

 ## Work
 - Do deep work.
 Minimise distractions.
+Say __no__ to things.
 - Prioritise.
 Do important things first.
 Be clear on what I want to achieve.
+Think long term.
 - Don't visit Tweetbot and other sites that are blocked during the __focus__ session.
 - If my mind wanders and avoids doing the task, take a walk and do some exercice.
 - Do things that scale.
 Try to find solutions that scale with time.